The Masters Dance programme at IAB is designed for professional dance artists who wish to transition to the next stage of their career.

-- Demonstrate, through practice, a rigorous research led understanding of contemporary critical thinking surrounding dance and performance
+Demonstrate, through practice, a rigorous research-led understanding of contemporary critical thinking intrinsic to, and surrounding, dance and performance

 Unique Features of the Programme